white mugs filled with tea

 Agreements we have with other organisations for sharing information.

-We have legal requirements for sharing data with Thames Water, Anglian Water and Hartlepool Water who operate in our supply area.
+We have legal requirements for sharing data with other water companies, an example of who we share data with is: Thames Water, Anglian Water, Icosa Water Limited and Hartlepool Water who operate in our supply area.

 We fully support customers under The Debt Respite Scheme (Breathing Space Moratorium and Mental Health Crisis Moratorium) (England and Wales) Regulations 2020 by acting upon notification from the Insolvency Service and liaising where appropriate with customers FCA regulated debt support agency.
 We are permitted to share data in this instance as we have a legal obligation to do so.
 We ensure we protect your data if sharing is required under these regulations, and we only share data which is necessary to meet these purposes.